 How Dividends Encourage Consumer Spending

-According to new research by Stefan Nagel of the Stanford Graduate School of Business, the household receiving the dividends is likely to run out and spend the cash.
+According to new research by Stefan Nagel of Stanford GSB, the household receiving the dividends is likely to run out and spend the cash.
 The one with the capital gains is more likely to reinvest or save them.
 In addition to understanding consumer behavior, the researchers say the information could even be used to draft economic policy.

 The differing consumer activity is based on the theory of mental accounting first articulated by Richard Thaler in 1980.
 He posited that people instinctively group their assets into different categories that they then spend in certain prescribed ways.
 Mental accounting is the basis for the popular advice to “consume income, not principal.”
 It argues that consumers do not see capital gains and dividends as interchangeable, but rather as two different kinds of funds earmarked for two different purposes.